genepattern/Single.Cell.ssGSEA/docs/v1/index.md

 <!-- longer descriptions of the module input files.
 Include information about format and/or preprocessing...etc -->

 1. input_file
-    This is the Seurat RDS file from the Seurat.Clustering module which will be read in.
+    This is the Seurat RDS file from the Seurat.Clustering module.
 2. chip_file
     * This parameter’s drop-down allows you to select CHIP files from the [Molecular Signatures Database (MSigDB)](https://www.gsea-msigdb.org/gsea/msigdb/index.jsp) on the GSEA website.
 This drop-down provides access to only the most current version of MSigDB.
 You can also upload your own gene set file(s) in [CHIP](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#CHIP:_Chip_file_format_.28.2A.chip.29) format.
 3. gene_set_database_file